 You can check the regulation by looking at the bottom of their emails or website and either they or the firm should be on the FCA Register.

-It’s essential your solicitor has experience of bridging finance and dealing with a lender’s solicitor as not many do.
+It’s essential your solicitor has experience of Auction Finance and dealing with a lender’s solicitor, as not many do.